Genbox/FastData/README.md

 ## Description

-FastData is a source generator that analyzes your data and creates high-performance, read-only lookup data structures for static data.
+FastData is a code generator that analyzes your data and creates high-performance, read-only lookup data structures for static data.
+It can output the data structures in many different languages (C#, C++, Rust, etc.), ready for inclusion in your project with zero dependencies.
-It can be used as a standalone application, library, or .NET source generator.

 ## Use case